CaIvin-Chiu/Portfolio/README.md

 # About me

-Hi, this is Calvin.
+Hi, I am Calvin.
 A recent graduated student from University of Toronto study statistics and mathematics.<br/>
 I'm really interested in data analytics and machine learning. <br/>
 I am still very new to this field and continue my progress to learn more in data analytics.